AMReX-Codes/amrex/Docs/sphinx_documentation/source/GPU.rst

        f2(vbx, uout[mfi], q);
    }

-There are several issues of migrating the code above to GPU needed to been addressed.
-Because functions ``f1`` and ``f2`` have different work regions and there are data dependency between the two, it is difficult to put them into a single GPU kernel.
-So we will launch two separate kernels.
+There are several issues in migrating the code above to GPU that need to be addressed.
+Because functions ``f1`` and ``f2`` have different work regions and there are data dependencies between the two, it is difficult to put them into a single GPU kernel.
+So, we will launch two separate kernels.

 As we have discussed in Section :ref:`sec:gpu:classes`, all